achuchulev/terraform-aws-openvpn/README.md

-# terraform-aws-openvpn
-A sample terraform setup for OpenVPN using Let's Encrypt and Certbot to generate certificates
+# Terraform module to deploy OpenVPN Access Server on AWS with SSL certificates issued by Let's Encrypt using Certbot